C-reactive protein: Acute inflammation

 When there is a stimulus, the CRP level can increase 10,000-fold from less than 50 μg/L to more than 500 mg/L. Its concentration can increase to 5 mg/L by 6 hours and peak at 48 hours.
+The plasma half-life of CRP is 19 hours, and is constant in all medical conditions.
 Therefore, the only factor that affects the blood CRP concentration is its production rate, which increases with inflammation, infection, trauma, necrosis, malignancy, and allergic reactions.
 Other inflammatory mediators that can increase CRP are TGF beta 1, and tumor necrosis factor alpha.
 In acute inflammation, CRP can increase as much as 50 to 100 mg/L within 4 to 6 hours in mild to moderate inflammation or an insult such as skin infection, cystitis, or bronchitis.
 It can double every 8 hours and reaches its peak at 36 to 50 hours following injury or inflammation.
 CRP between 100 and 500 mg/L is considered highly predictive of inflammation due to bacterial infection.
 Once inflammation subsides, CRP level falls quickly because of its relatively short half-life.